 When I studied abroad in Cusco, Peru in the summer of 2017, I took a class titled ‘Indigenous Knowledge and Climate Change Adaptation in the Peruvian Andes’.
 The professor of the class, wanting to give us an up-close example of the environmental degradation in the area, took us on a field trip to Rio Huatanay, a severely polluted river in the district of San Jerónimo in Cusco.

-When our 8-person class took a rocky bus ride through the cobblestone streets of Cusco, the landscape quickly transformed into one a little bit more uneasy than we were used to.
-As we neared the edge of Marcavalle, the cozy district of the city that we had just begun calling home, the streets filled with trash, and the stray dogs soon outnumbered the people.
+When our 8-person class took a rocky bus ride through the cobblestone streets of Cusco, the landscape quickly transformed into one a bit different than we were used to.
+As we neared the edge of Marcavalle, the cozy district of the city that we had begun to call home, the streets filled with trash, and the stray dogs soon outnumbered the people.
 After about thirty minutes, the professor guided us off the crowded bus and across the street to a nearby residential area.

 We made our way across a bridge and the Rio Huatanay came into sight.
-From what we could see, the river was completely trashed, full of garbage and sewage that had accumulated over the years.
-Fortunately, the professor had scheduled the field trip bright and early, at 6:00 am—so that we would not be subject to the smell that arises from the river come sunrise.
+From what we could see from a distance, the river was completely trashed, full of garbage and sewage that had accumulated over the years.
+Fortunately, the professor had scheduled the field trip bright and early, at 6:00 am—so that we would not have to deal with the smell that arises from the river come sunrise.

-We made our way around groups of mangled dogs eating garbage and sipping the toxic water as our professor spoke to us about the history of the river, once a source of life and prosperity dating back to the Incas.
+We made our way around groups of mangled dogs eating garbage and sipping the toxic water as our professor spoke to us about the history of the river, once a source of life and prosperity dating back to the time of the Incas.
 In recent decades, he explained, as the population grew in the city of Cusco, the infrastructure for trash and sewage was unable to keep up, and so the people began to direct all of their waste directly into the Huatanay, which eventually ends up in the Amazon River.
-It is estimated that over 20,000 tons of solid waste flows from the municipality of Cusco into the Huatanay River basin each day.
+It is estimated that over 135 tons of solid waste are produced by the city of Cusco each day, with a majority flowing directly into the Huatanay River (Congreso de Peru 2013).
 The Huatanay itself is now a ‘dead zone’, with no fish or organisms surviving the pollution.

 When I was able to get a closer look, I quickly realized that among the garbage scattered throughout the river were the floating corpses of stray dogs.